dgcamacho/so2021/presentation/_includes/advanced-datatypes.md

 # Advanced Datatypes
 ## Example2: Sparse Matrix in Compressed Format
-We can store sparse matrices even more memory efficient, with more locality.
-Three arrays:
+We can store sparse matrices even with more locality, using three arrays:

 -   `indices`: stores column indices for all entries, sorted by row,
--   `values`: stores all coefficients in same order as in `colind` and
+-   `values`: stores all coefficients in same order as in `indices` and
 -   `offset`: stores at `offset[i]` the position of the first value corresponding to row `i` in the arrays `indices` and `values`.
-The last field, contains the number of nonzeros.
+The last field contains the number of nonzeros.

 This format is known as the *compressed row storage* format.